-In 1948, a year after Indian independence, Raza visited Kashmir, where he became acquainted with photographer Henri-Cartier Bresson, who introduced him to the works of the French painter Paul Cézanne, which formed a precursor to Cubism.
+In 1948, a year after India gained independence, Raza visited Kashmir where he became acquainted with the French photographer Henri Cartier-Bresson, who introduced him to the works of the French painter Paul Cézanne, which formed a precursor to Cubism.
 He encouraged Raza to look to Cézanne’s work towards incorporating greater structure in his own.
 The visit yielded numerous watercolours that were later shown at an exhibition inaugurated by Leyden in New Delhi.
 It also resulted in many works that showcased Raza’s early attempts at building a unique style of abstraction, marked by an exploration of urban forms through the use of colour and elimination of detail until the buildings appear detached from the background.
-These works were exhibited at his 1950 solo show at the Charles Petras’s Institute of Foreign Languages, a cultural and exhibition space founded by Viennese immigrant Charles Petras in Bombay.
+These works were exhibited at a solo show in 1950, held at the Institute of Foreign Languages, a cultural and exhibition space founded by Viennese immigrant Charles Petras in Bombay.

 Our website is currently undergoing maintenance and re-design, due to which we have had to take down some of our bibliographies.
 While these will be re-published shortly, you can request references for specific articles by writing to email@example.com.